-The Rural Estates Use category has been updated to remove outdated language.
-There is no change to the permitted uses.
+The Rural Estates Use category has been updated to remove outdated language for accessory dwelling units and add community residential dwellings to the permitted uses.

 Areas are designated Rural Estates on the Future Broward County Land Use Plan Map (Series) to protect the semi-rural character and lifestyle of existing low density residential estate areas.
 Rural estate areas are characterized by residential estates, horse ranches and related agricultural uses.
 The maximum permitted density within this category is one unit per acre.
 Limited community facility and utility uses are permitted for the purposes of serving the rural estate communities.
 Application of flexibility/redevelopment units and commercial flexibility is not permitted within areas designated Rural Estates.